NewtonCosta/k8s-upgrade-script/README.md

-# Upgrading K8s Control Plane via Bash Sript
+# Upgrading K8s Control Plane and Workers via Bash Sript

-This repo show the procedure to upgrade Kubernetes control plane via bash script.

-> ### Before begin upgrade
+> ### Before begin upgrade:
 > - Make sure you read the release notes carefully.
 > - The cluster should use a static control plane and etcd pods or external etcd.
 > - Make sure to back up any important components, such as app-level state stored in a database.